AGE/DOSE

 Choosing an NAD+ Precursor Supplement

 Based on the human studies, it seems that most NAD+ precursors are safe and have little to no side effects (except for flushing in the case of unaltered niacin) for most individuals.
-Still, the long-term effects of these supplements in larger populations have not been tested.
-Also, each precursor has been tested for different age-related deficits, so it is unclear which ones are better for which deficits.
-NR seems to be more effective when combined with other metabolic activators, whereas NMN seems to have beneficial effects on its own.
+Also, each precursor has been tested for different age-related deficits, so it is unclear which ones are better for certain deficits.

 References